mtham8/electron-angular-boilerplate/README.md

 # electron-angular-boilerplate

-This is a boilerplate to create kiosk applications using Electron and Angular 1.5.
+This is a boilerplate to create desktop applications using Electron and Angular 1.5.

 ```
 npm install